Nino – Guitar, Classical Guitar, Bass Guitar, Ukulele

 Nino is a very experienced and professional guitar teacher with many years of teaching experience.
 His guitar skills and knowledge of theory have enabled him to develop his teaching skills with his students achieving great results.
 From beginners to advanced students including all levels of guitar playing and technique.

 Nino is also an accomplished classical guitarist.
 His styles include pop, rock, blues, progressive metal, classical and contemporary guitar.

 AMEB classical guitar exams to grade 4 and Rock School.

-Micaela – Piano, Group Piano, Theory
+Micaela – Piano, Theory

 Micaela has played piano for over 15 years and has advanced musicianship and performance skills.
 She has performed a range of high level pieces and is experienced with teaching AMEB practical and theory exams.
 Micaela takes a thorough approach to her teaching and emphasises the importance of developing excellent technical, performance, sight reading and aural skills, which allow her students to achieve their desired goals.
 Micaela’s AMEB students on average result with A (honours) grades.

 Micaela has a passion for and can teach composition on request.
 She is well experienced working with children of all ages and abilities.
 Her training in ABA therapy has helped broaden her piano teaching skills as she can quickly and strategically identify specific areas of difficulty in the lesson, break down difficult tasks into small easy steps, whilst providing students with fun, motivating rewards for effort and concentration.